 g) Take or pay power purchase agreements for financing construction of the nuclear power plants and buried heating mains.

 11) Long term energy sustainability and realization of high temperatures requires eventual mastery of molten salt reactors fuelled by Th-232.
 This high temperature fast neutron technology is likely dependent on development of molybdenum isotope fuel tubes.

 Up until the late 19th century energy was defined as "the capacity to do work".
 During the 20th century energy became more rigorously defined in terms of rest mass, momentum, radiation and electric, magnetic and gravitational fields.
 On this web site it is shown that cold rest mass is energy contained in the electric and magnetic fields associated with quantized charge moving around a closed path at the speed of light.
 Part of room temperature rest mass is in the form of contained molecular kinetic energy and photons of confined radiation.
 Gravitational fields contain negative potential energy.

 The physical laws that govern the evolution of the universe are reviewed.
 The energy changes that occur during changes in physical state, chemical reactions and nuclear reactions are shown.
 For commercial transactions a change in energy is usually expressed in units of heat (joules or kWht) or in units of electrical energy (kWhe).

 Changes in chemical and nuclear energy usually involve absorption or emission of radiation photons.
-A photon is a packet of electro-magnetic energy with zero rest mass that propagates at the speed of light.
-For macroscopic matter at steady state the rate of photon energy emission equals the rate of photon energy absorption.
-The coupling between far infrared radiation and molecular motion is mainly via molecules that have charge separation due to electrostatic chemical bonding.
+A photon is a packet of electro-magnetic energy radiation with zero rest mass that propagates at the speed of light.
+Photons have vector momentum.
+For macroscopic matter at thermal equilibrium the rate of photon energy emission equals the rate of photon energy absorption.
+The coupling between far infrared thermal radiation and molecular motion is mainly via molecules that have electron charge separation due to electrostatic chemical bonding.